SPHENIC: Topology-Aware Multi-View Clustering for Spatial Transcriptomics: Experiments

-All experiments were conducted on a single NVIDIA virtual GPU (vGPU) rented from AutoDL, providing up to 48 GB of memory, and a 25-core Intel Xeon Platinum 8481C processor.
+\textbf{Implementation Details.} All experiments were conducted on a single NVIDIA virtual GPU (vGPU) rented from AutoDL, providing up to 48 GB of memory and a 25-core Intel Xeon Platinum 8481C processor.
 The model was implemented in PyTorch 2.1.0 and executed with CUDA 12.1.
 For each dataset, training was terminated after 100 epochs.
-All baseline methods were run with the default hyper-parameters recommended in their original publications.
+All baseline methods were run with the default hyperparameters recommended in their original publications.